Gurrt/software-process/assignment-1/combined.md

  3. Security solutions were seemingly slapped together in a shoddy manner instead of through the kind of systematic approach that is expected in a high quality software solution.
- 4. Many thousands of pages of legal healthcare regulations did not translated seamlessly into functional requirements.
+ 4. Many thousands of pages of legal healthcare regulations did not translate seamlessly into functional requirements.
  5. The basic architecture was designed and built around the notion that the system would forward requests for quotes from insurance seekers to external